 Yes, savings accounts generate interest on your deposit.
 If you have a savings account with an annual interest rate of 1% and you deposit RM 5,000 at the start of the year, you will receive RM 50 in interest at the end of the year, assuming you did not withdraw or change your RM 50,000 deposit for the entire year.

-In 2017, the average interest rate on savings accounts in Malaysia is 1.4%, which is a result of a comparison of 65+ savings accounts across all major banks in Malaysia.
+As of October 2021, interest rates for savings accounts in Malaysia range from 2-4%, which is a result of a comparison of 65+ savings accounts across all major banks in Malaysia.

 Yes, your deposits are very safe in a savings account.
 Most banks in Malaysia are a member of Perbadanan Insurans Deposit Malaysia (PIDM), which is an insurer that automatically insures depositors against closures of the bank, up to deposits of RM 250,000.
 That means that if the bank closes, the PIDM will give you a full refund on your deposits.
 However, the chance that major banks in Malaysia will fail is very small.
 The last big failure in the Malaysian banking world happened during the Asian Financial Crisis in 1997 and even then, most of them were recapitalized by Bank Negara.
 All in all, you can be fairly sure that nothing will happen to your savings deposits.